gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## DTLS Connection Handling {#dtls-connection-handling}

-It's up to CRYPTO chunk handler to manage the DTLS connections and their related DCI.
+It's up to DTLS protection engine to manage the DTLS connections and their related DCI.

 ### Add a New DTLS Connection {#add-dtls-connection}